 Ants live together in colonies that may consist up to a million insects.
 The small insects can be frustrating, pesky and could leave you frustrated.
 But can ants live in my home throughout the winter?
 Absolutely yes.
 The insects will still survive even in winter when thick snow accumulates.
 Spotting ants during the winter months suggests there exists a colony somewhere in your structure away from the harsh elements.
-Such a colony is most likely situated in an inner house wall, away from the elements.
-If you are seeing ants call The Exterminators and set up an ant extermination appointment.
-Call: 647-496-2211
+Such a colony is most likely situated in an inner house wall, away from the elements and even in condo buildings.
+Pharaoh ants in apartment building is a common issue in Toronto.

 How Do They Survive During Winter Months?

 Ants are omnivorous insects but most get attracted by sugar and any other edible substance which they find on their way.
 They’ll also require water in order to survive.
 Among the things which may attract them to your home include uncovered food, exposed pet food and empty containers.
 If you see ants in any part of your home, its important to check places such as your washrooms, kitchen, basement, under the sink and other places.